 📃Ingredient notes and substitutions

-- Dried shiitake mushrooms - You can use around 5-6 fresh shiitake instead.
+- Dried shiitake mushrooms - You can use 5-6 fresh shiitake instead.
 Slice them thinly before using them.

-- Sugar - I am using coconut sugar, but any other sugar, like brown sugar or cane sugar, will work.
+- Sugar - I am using coconut sugar, but any other sugar, like brown sugar or cane sugar, will also work.

 🔪How to make

-Char your aromatics: In a Dutch oven, char your onion and ginger in some oil until they are browned on both sides.
+In a Dutch oven, char your onion and ginger in some oil until they are browned on both sides.
 Alternatively, char them in a grill/broiler for 7-10 minutes.

-Assembly and serve: Divide the noodles into 4 bowls and spoon over the soup.
+Divide the noodles into 4 bowls and spoon over the soup.
 Top with tofu, beansprouts, and other toppings you like.
 Your tofu pho is ready to be served.

 ✅Helpful tips